The front kick

 - Remember the guard stance described in Lesson 5.2

-Final notes / tips about how to throw a kick (read How to prepare legs to kick effectively):
+A few tips about how to throw a kick (read How to prepare legs to kick effectively):

-- How to kick faster – The fastest kick (as for every other kind of striking techniques) is the one that travels the shortest route from point A to point B of arrival
+- How to kick faster – The fastest kick (as for every other kind of striking techniques) is the one that travels the shortest route from point A to point B of arrival (read The best way to hit first: a little trick)

 - There are a lot of different methods – What we have seen in this lesson is just one of the many ways in which it is possible to kick